erosDiffusion/ComfyUI-enricos-nodes/README.md

 - use krita or photoshop integrations with comfy (inversion of control)

 ### How to use
+**method1**:
-- method1: start from demo workflow, you find the images in the assets folder in the cloned repo
+- start from demo workflow, you find the images in the assets folder in the cloned repo
-- method2:
+-
+**Method2**:
--- search compositor in the dropdown (old comfy gui) -- scale the node to a big size if it does not to it alone by dragging the right bottom corner -- configure width, height and padding around node (it's used to be able to move beyond the generated image) -- leave capture on queue on
+  - search compositor in the dropdown (old comfy gui)
+  - scale the node to a big size if it does not to it alone by dragging the right bottom corner
+  - configure width, height and padding around node (it's used to be able to move beyond the generated image)
+  - leave capture on queue on
--- connect the inputs (suggested setup is to always have a fixed size via resize and rembg where needed) -- run once to get the inputs in the compositor
+  - connect the inputs (suggested setup is to always have a fixed size via resize and rembg where needed)
+  - run once to get the inputs in the compositor
--- create your composition
+  - create your composition *
+  - run again (if seeds are fixed or images static only compositor will run)
+  - use output

+    **Create your composition details:**

-  --- put your images in the dark gray area
+  - put your images in the dark gray area
-  --- you can put stuff until the red area
+  - you can put stuff until the red area
-  --- anything in the dark gray area is rendered
+  - anything in the dark gray area is rendered
-  --- use up till 8 images
+  - use up till 8 images
--- run again (if seeds are fixed or images static only compositor will run) -- use output

 ### Advanced
 - click to select
 - use controls to rotate and scale
 - drag selected to move
 - shift click to select multiple
-- order of layers ** should top down ** background is zero and so on, but it's not guaranteed it's preserved if you regenerate one
+- **order of layers** images on connected on top should be below with background being the first connected... but it's not guaranteed it's preserved if you regenerate one only, need to double check.
-- click capture to see what is the real order in memory before running
+- click capture to see what is the real order in memory before running (after the first run where images are generated/associated to the editor)
-- for some reason the first load does nont make the red box change size when you type or slide or does not load images, after generation reload it it should be ok...until I understand why
 - ethere were some conflict with other nodes, maybe because of how I'm importing the fabric library which is used to do the magic...have to check

 ### Final words and limitations